joannafernandez/cut-run_for_soutoglou_laboratory/HPC_SETUP.md

 This README includes the required software, installation steps, and pipeline commands used for Cut&RUN NGS library analysis in the Soutoglou Laboratory.

-Please note this .md describes configuration for _the Artmeis HRC_, which requires access to be granted by UoS ITS
+Please note this .md describes configuration for _the Artmeis HRC_, which requires access to be granted by UoS ITS Importantly!
+Windows CL commands may vary to the below, which work on Warp for MacOS

 ---